holochain/docs-pages/src/pages/concepts/7_validation.md

 Let's review what we've covered so far.

 1. Holochain is a framework for building apps that let peers directly share data without needing the protective oversight of a central server.
 2. Holochain's two pillars of integrity are [intrinsic data validity and peer witnessing](../1_the_basics/#how-holochain-does-things-differently).
-The first defines what correct data looks like, while the second uses the strength of many eyes to detect discrepancies.
+The first defines what correct data looks like, while the second uses the strength of many eyes to rapidly detect corruption and reduce the overall burden of validation.
 3. Each type of app entry and link can contain any sort of binary data whose correctness is determined by validation rules written into the application.
-4. Peer validators use those rules to analyze entries and spread news about bad actors, triggering an immune response in the network.
+4. Peer validators use those rules to analyze entries, flag bad actors, and trigger personal defensive action such as blocking the corrupt agent.

 Holochain is the engine that allows peers to move data around, validate it, and take action based on validation results. **Your DNA is mainly a collection of functions for creating, accessing, and validating data.** The design of these functions is critical to the success of your app because they define the membranes of safety between a participant and the stuff she receives from others via the DHT.
-Her running DNA --- her cell --- prevents her from creating invalid data and defends her from the consequences of people's invalid data.
+Her running DNA --- her cell --- prevents her from creating invalid data and defends her from the consequences of other people's invalid data.
 Well-designed validation rules protect everyone, while buggy validation rules leave them vulnerable.

 ## 'Remembering' validation results

 Some entries can be computationally expensive to validate.
 In a currency app, for example, the validity of a transaction depends on the account balances of both transacting parties, which is the sum of all their prior transactions.
 The validity of each of those transactions depends on the account balance at the time, plus the validity of the account balance of the people they transacted with, and so on and so on.
-The data is deeply interconnected; you don't want to wait while the coffee shop's payment terminal interrogates half the town's economic history when you're just trying to buy a cup of coffee and you're already late for work.
+The data is deeply interconnected; you don't want to wait while the coffee shop's payment terminal interrogates half the town's economic history when you're just trying to buy a coffee and get to work.

 The DHT offers a shortcut --- it remembers the validation results of existing entries.
 You can ask the validation authorities for the parties' previous transactions if they detected any problems.
-You can assume that they have done the same thing for the transaction prior to those and so on.
+You can assume that they have done the same thing for the transaction prior to those, and so on.
 As long as you trust a decent number of your peers to be playing by the rules, the validation results attached to the most recent entry 'proves' the validity of all the entries before it.

-For evidence of attempts to fork a chain, you can also consult the agent activity authority for any peer you're unsure of.
-They hold a record of all of the peer's source chain actions that show whether they've tried to change their history.
+The result of a validation, if it was able to complete, is stored as a **validation receipt**.
+A failed validation receipt is also called a **warrant**.
+If a participant asks an authority for a piece of data that happens to be invalid, the authority can return the warrant in place of the actual data.

+While this works for finding the validity of one _particular_ entry or action, a participant might have a reason to find out if another participant has ever produced _any_ invalid data, Un the future, Holochain may allow them to consult the agent activity authorities for that peer and get all warrants at once.

 ## How validation rules are defined

-A validation rule is simply a callback function in an integrity zome code that takes an operation, analyzes it, and returns either success or failure.
+A validation rule is simply a callback function in an integrity zome code that takes an operation, analyzes it, and returns a validation result.
 You'll remember that an operation encapsulates the details of an _action_, not a thing, so this function is validating whether the action's author should have performed it.
-The function has access to the author's source chain and the DHT, so it can also base its result on context such as the author's history or data that others have created.
+The function has access to the author's source chain and the DHT, so it can also base its result on context such as the author's history or any data that the action may reference.

 The entry and link types defined in an integrity zome go hand-in-hand with the validation function defined in that same zome; that is, the validation function should cover all the operations produced by the act of creating, updating, or deleting entries and links of those types.

-!!! warning Non-determinism in validation functions Entries and action headers can be retrieved by hash, as can entire sequences of a source chain.
+!!! warning Non-determinism in validation functions Entries and action can be retrieved by hash, as can entire sequences of a source chain.
 But collections such as links on a base or full agent activity reports can't be retrieved, because they change over time and would lead to non-determinism in validation results.
 This would cause different validation authorities to give different answers, leading to disagreement on the validity of an operation.

 Other sources of non-determinism, such as conductor host API functions that retrieve the time, read the cell owner's own state, generate a random number, or call a zome function in another cell, are disallowed for the same reason.
 !!!